Suzuki RE5: History

 The complex B-point system (explained below) gave smooth running on overrun and some engine braking.
-Suzuki stopped fitting the B points to the 1976 "A" model, and allegedly had dealers disconnect the system on remaining "M" models.
+Suzuki stopped fitting the B points to the 1976 "A" model, and had dealers disconnect the system on remaining "M" models.
 The bikes sometimes exhibited a dead spot or hesitation during acceleration as the carburetor transitioned from primary to secondary throat.
 This was due to poor synchronization between the positions of the primary, port and the secondary carburetor throat valves.
 Some evidence links this to jetting, giving an excessively lean primary mixture.